Medical Laboratory Assistant and Technician Program and Career Courses

 The goal of Medical Laboratory Assistant/Technician (MLA/T) Diploma program is to prepare you to successfully start a challenging career in a medical laboratory or medical clinic.
 Our program will train you to perform standard medical lab tests such as blood tests, immunoassays, cultures and ECGs.

-The program is designed to achieve the learning competencies published by the Ontario Society of Medical Technologists (OSMT) and the Canadian Society of Medical Laboratory Science (CSMLS).
+The program objectives are for you to achieve the learning competencies published by the Ontario Society of Medical Technologists (OSMT - http://www.osmt.org) and the Canadian Society of Medical Laboratory Science (CSMLS - http://www.csmls.org).

 In the MLA/T course, our students will learn to perform the following: